 Novell Client version 4.51 on the Windows 2000 CD has limited functionality.
 Therefore, you will want to upgrade to the latest Novell Client version once you have completed the upgrade.
-To facilitate this, Novell Client will run an Automatic Client Upgrade from one of the following places:
+You can either access the latest client software from a product CD or download it from www.novell.com/download.
+Once you have set up the Automatic Client Upgrade (see "Installing Clients from the Network" on page 19), Novell Client will run an ACU from one of the following places: